 top of page

-Mountain Laurel is one of the most beautiful of the native shrubs, arguable more beautiful than azaleas.
+Mountain Laurel is one of the most beautiful of the native shrubs, rivaling the azaleas.

 Clusters of large, white-to-pink flowers with deep rose spots bloom late spring to early summer.
 Mountain Laurel is attractive year-round with evergreen foliage on stout branches that spread from short, crooked trunks.